 We train our trainers to train.

 Trainers are expected to be available to train at our facility a minimum of six (6) hours per week.
-The training classes take place Monday, Wednesday, Friday and Saturday from 9-11 AM at our Escondido Training Center.
+The training classes take place Monday, Friday and Saturday from 9-11 AM at our Escondido Training Center.
+A Wednesday evening class is also available from 5-6 PM in a public setting.
 All approved expenses for the dogs in training are covered by NSSD.

 A representative from the NSSD Training Department will contact you after receipt of your pre-application to supply additional information and answer any questions.